 - Driver-assist features have been available for 50 years

-- Self-driving cars are advancing all the time
+- Autonomous (self-driving) cars are advancing all the time

 - The main difference is the level of driver control

 Driver-assist systems have been available for decades, helping motorists stay safe on the roads.
-The next step is self-driving cars, which take control completely out of human hands.
+The next step is autonomous (or self-driving) cars, which take control completely out of human hands.

 But how close are we to completely autonomous vehicles, and what are the differences between the self-driving cars being tested and the technologically advanced cars that are already available to consumers?
 Simon (@sheptinstall) breaks it down with the key statistics.